Available and open to a variety of project types and sizes.

 More background and testimonials on LinkedIn.

-Franklin is written in Elixir, Phoenix, and LiveView and is an intentionally over-engineered blog application (a future replacement for this Hugo-powered blog).
+Franklin is written in Elixir, Phoenix, and LiveView and is an intentionally over-engineered blog application.
 It uses an event-sourced / CQRS core (via Commanded) alongside a modern component-based UI presentation.
 It aims to make even the simple things overly complex in the spirit of personal education toward these architectural decisions.

 Creating Your First Elixir/Phoenix CI Check with GitHub Actions